Hirusha21/SLHTBot-X/README.md

 | Command 💻 | Description ℹ️ |
 | ---------- | -------------------- |
-| .neotro | Shows all existing commands.
+| .slhackers | Shows all existing commands.
 | .alive | Checks if the bot is running. |
 | .ban | Kick the user from the group. |
 | .afk | It makes you AFK.
 Sends the afk message when you receive a private message or tag. |